milkorodriguez/milkorodriguez.github.io/src/content/blog/2025/vibetunnel-turn-any-browser-into-your-mac-terminal.md

 > I used a library that I wrote two years ago... that library probably took me three or four days because I had to really figure out how pseudo terminals work.
 I'm pretty sure you could write this whole thing up in probably under an hour at this point.
 And I didn't even bother using my library again...
 I just copy pasted the whole library in and had Claude do the modifications to it.

 Within hours, we had transformed it into a full bidirectional terminal emulator.
 The journey from "wouldn't it be cool if..." to a working prototype showcases what's possible when you combine the right tools, the right team, and a healthy dose of determination.
-Here's how we built it in one intense session that started at 11am and stretched well past midnight.
+Here's how we built it in one intense session working around 24 hours.

 ## The Technical Journey

-### From Asciinema to Xterm.js: The Midnight Pivot
+### From Asciinema to Xterm.js: The Marathon Pivot

-Our first major challenge came after midnight when we needed a proper [scrollback buffer](https://unix.stackexchange.com/questions/145050/what-exactly-is-scrollback-and-scrollback-buffer).
+Our first major challenge came when we needed a proper [scrollback buffer](https://unix.stackexchange.com/questions/145050/what-exactly-is-scrollback-and-scrollback-buffer).
 The initial asciinema approach had a fatal flaw - no history.
 You couldn't scrollback to see previous output, making it useless for any real work.
 Imagine running a build command and not being able to scroll up to see the errors!

 Mario spent two hours going down a rabbit hole, investigating whether to write his own ANSI sequence renderer.
 He got surprisingly far - basic text output worked, colors were rendering, cursor movement was... sort of working.
 But then came the edge cases: double-width characters, complex cursor positioning, alternate screen buffers, and the hundreds of other ANSI escape sequences that real terminals support.
 It was becoming clear this was a month-long project, not a two-hour hack.